-The "front porch" and the pole that provides its cover do require you to stake out the front corners, similar in design to the small room on the Big Agnes Flying Diamond 6. that's not necessarily a negative thing, but if you're camping on sand you may want to have at least a couple of those fabric snow/sand anchors for the front corners (we advise them for most situations camping on sand).
+The "front porch" and the pole that provides its cover do require you to stake out the front corners.
+That's not necessarily a negative thing, but if you're camping on sand you may want to have at least a couple of those fabric snow/sand anchors for the front corners (we advise them for most situations camping on sand).

 Several thoughtful design features include awnings over the windows for sun and rain protection, a mesh "gutter" to expel unwanted rain and sand from the entryway, a partial fly crafted for maximum coverage while still allowing for excellent ventilation, and materials that genuinely block out more of the sun's light and warmth.

 The tent poles are not our favorite style, with the sleeve connecting the segments external to the poles (see images).
 This is not as smooth to handle when you're setting up the tent, but since there are no sleeves to pass the poles through, it's not a big problem, just a detail.

 For all of the tent's positive attributes, the carrying/storage bag leaves much to be desired.
 The Carlsbad is sold in a nice, tightly rolled package — a shape and size you will never be able to return it to, no matter your level of tent-folding mastery.
 Coleman has devised a clever way to make the tent look small on the shelf and still make it easy to cram the tent back in it once you've used it: you just rip the stitching on the bag so that it expands, making the bag bigger!
 This was a very cheesy and disappointing feature which, as your first introduction to the tent, does not inspire confidence in the quality of the tent.
 The carrying strap stitching is already ripping apart, and we're pretty sure that part is not supposed to have a special ripping feature.